influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/feature-support.md

 With the InfluxDB 3.0 storage engine, series cardinality is no longer a limiting factor for database performance.
-Cardinality-related metaqueries will likely not be supported with the IOx storage engine.
+Cardinality-related metaqueries will likely not be supported with the InfluxDB 3.0 storage engine.
 {{% /note %}}